KL Rahul

-He generally plays as an opener in Test and T20 formats of the game and plays in the middle order in the ODIs.
-Rahul is an occasional wicketkeeper in the shorter formats of the game at the international level, whereas he keeps the wicket more often at the domestic level.

-He made his international debut in 2014 against Australia in the Boxing Day Test-match in Melbourne.
-Two years after his Test debut, Rahul made his One-Day International Debut in 2016 against Zimbabwe.
-Later on the same tour he made his T20I debut.
+Rahul made his international debut in 2014 against Australia in the Boxing Day Test in Melbourne.
+Two years after his Test debut, Rahul made his One-Day International debut in 2016 against Zimbabwe, where he scored his first century by hitting a six on the last ball to reach 100* (115) from 94 (114), which was also the only six of the entire match.
+Rahul is the first and only Indian cricketer to score an ODI century on his debut.
+On the same tour, he made his T20I debut.

-Rahul is the first Indian cricketer to score an ODI century on his debut.
-He is the fastest batsmen to score an International century across all the three formats, he took only 20 innings to achieve this feat.

-Early and Personal life
+Early and personal life

-KL Rahul was born on 18 April 1992 to KN Lokesh and Rajeshwari in Bangalore.
-His father Lokesh, is a professor and former director at the National Institute of Technology Karnataka (NITK) in Mangalore.
-His mother Rajeshwari is a professor at Mangalore University.
-Lokesh, who was a fan of the cricketer Sunil Gavaskar, wanted to name his son after Gavaskar's, but mistook Rohan Gavaskar's name as Rahul.
+Rahul was born on 18 April 1992 to K. N. Lokesh and Rajeshwari in Bangalore, Karnataka in a Kannada-speaking family.
+His father Lokesh, who hails from Kannanur in Magadi, is a professor and former director at the National Institute of Technology Karnataka (NITK) in Mangalore.
+His mother, Rajeshwari, is a professor at Mangalore University.
+His father was a fan of cricketer Sunil Gavaskar and wanted to name his own son after Gavaskar's son but mistook Rohan Gavaskar's name for Rahul.

-Rahul grew up in Mangalore, completing his high school at NITK English Medium School and pre-university at St. Aloysius College.
+Rahul grew up in Surathkal, Mangalore, completing his High School at NITK English Medium School and PUC at St. Aloysius College.
 He started cricket training at the age of 10, and, two years later, started playing matches for both Bangalore United Cricket Club and his club in Mangalore.
-At age 18 he moved to Bangalore to study at Jain University and pursue his cricket career.
+At age 18, he moved to Bangalore to study at Jain University and pursue his cricket career.

-On 23 January 2023, Rahul married his long time partner, Indian actress Athiya Shetty, daughter of actor Sunil Shetty, after dating for more than three years.
+On 23 January 2023, Rahul married his long-time girlfriend, actress Athiya Shetty daughter of actor Sunil Shetty, after dating for more than three years.
+Shetty gave birth to a girl, on 24 March 2025.

 Domestic career

 Rahul made his first-class cricket debut for Karnataka in the 2010–11 season.
-In the same season he represented his country at the 2010 ICC Under-19 Cricket World Cup, scoring a total of 143 runs in the competition.
+In the same season, he represented his country at the 2010 ICC Under-19 Cricket World Cup, scoring 143 runs in the competition.
 He made his debut in the Indian Premier League in 2013, for Royal Challengers Bangalore.
 During the 2013–14 domestic season he scored 1,033 first-class runs, the second highest scorer that season.

 Playing for South Zone in the final of the 2014–15 Duleep Trophy against Central Zone, Rahul scored 185 off 233 balls in the first innings and 130 off 152 in the second.
-He was named the player of the match and selection to the Indian Test squad for the Australian tour followed.
+He was named the player of the match and selected to the Indian Test squad for the Australian tour followed.

 Returning home after the Test series, Rahul became Karnataka's first triple-centurion, scoring 337 against Uttar Pradesh.
 He went on to score 188 in the 2014–15 Ranji Trophy final against Tamil Nadu and finished the season with an average of 93.11 in the nine matches he played.